-The American Security Council Foundation has a long and proud history of producing scholarly journals and articles for public dissemination.
+The American Security Council Foundation has a long and proud history of producing articles for public dissemination and previously, scholarly journals.

 From inception; the Foundation has produced at least one journal on a quarterly basis.
 It started as the Washington Report and changed names over the years.
 At one point, the Foundation produced two journals, The National Security Report (as seen below, first picture) and the Coalition Report (also below).
 These types of journals were written and produced by retired and former military officials, State Department officers, and scholars in their respective areas.

 During the 1950’s and 60’s these articles were considered well targeted and researched opinions and statements.
 They were reproduced in local papers and private industries’ publications as well as inserted in the Congressional Record.
 President Kennedy used the thesis of the article “Declaration of Contraband” to draft policy during the Cuba Missile Crisis in 1962.
 President Ronald Reagan was a subscriber and usually read issues from front to back.

 Every issue was published and sent to Congress, military officials, business executives, and the average citizens to map out the path to “Peace Through Strength,” Senators and Congressmen from both sides of the aisle read the copies sent to their offices, many joined the Foundation and supported legislation crafted at the Foundation.
 The mandate was to make America a leader in military preparedness, moral leadership abroad (foreign policy), and economic development.
 Drawing from the capitalistic values of the American way of life and strong moral fiber of the American people, the journal aimed to educate the country on the real threat of Communism and explained how to achieve victory.